What is a CMMS?

 For example, if your preventive maintenance plan includes several tasks in HVAC equipment, you only need to create a maintenance request to, say, “change a filter”, schedule it for a certain date and time, and assign it to a technician.
 When the technician has finished the task, he marks it as “closed” and has one less worry crossed out of his (and your) list.

-This is the main purpose of any maintenance management software and this type of process applies to both corrective maintenance tasks and preventive maintenance plans.
+This is the main purpose of any maintenance management software and this type of process applies to both reactive maintenance (or correactive maintenance) tasks and preventive maintenance plans.
 The remaining functions, which vary between different CMMS, aim to speed up the management of maintenance requests, besides simplifying communication, and increasing control over the whole maintenance operation.

 Here are a few examples: